kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

   # Max pools to return (optional).
 Default: 100.
 Min: 1.
 Max: 1000.
   limit: 100

+  # Grouping attribute to fall back to for partitionable pools whose
+  # slices do not declare one (optional, gated by
+  # DRAPartitionableDevicesType).
+Must be fully qualified.
+  defaultPartitionTypeAttribute: gpu.example.com/profile

 status:
   # Total number of pools that matched the filter (even if the response is
   # truncated by `limit`).
 If 0, no pools matched.